-Once the Acequia adopts the automatic deposit provisions, any water rights not in use should be presumed to be deposited after one calendar year.
+on the Acequia may submit a water right deposit to the Water Bank.
 The owner shall complete a deposit form provided by the Acequia, and submit the form to the Water Bank's designated record keeper.
 The record keeper may require proof of ownership and extent of the water right being deposited.
 The record keeper shall use the Map and Tract Number of the most recent Hydrographic Survey or, in the absence of that, the Acequia's traditional identification system to identify the right being deposited.
 The deposit shall become effective upon receipt of all necessary information by the record keeper.
 The record keeper shall inform the Mayordomo of the deposit as soon as possible.

 (2) Automatic deposit.
-A water right that is not used for one full calendar year (January through December) shall, on January 1 of the following year, be deemed to be deposited in the Water Bank.
+A water right that is not used for two full and consecutive calendar years (January through December) shall, on January 1 of the following year, be deemed to be deposited in the Water Bank.

-c) Renewing Deposits; Withdrawing Water Rights

-Each deposit shall have a term of one year, renewable annually, except that a deposit made after January 1 shall have an initial term of less than one year.
+c) Renewing Deposits; Withdrawing Water Rights Each deposit shall have a term of one year, renewable annually, except that a deposit made after January 1 shall have an initial term of less than one year.
 A water right may be withdrawn from the Water Bank at any time including during the initial term as described in paragraphs (1) and (2) below.
 Each deposit shall renew automatically on January 1 unless the owner has withdrawn the water right.

-(1) A parciante who has used a deposit form to make a deposit shall make a brief written request for non-renewal or withdrawal of the water right, specifying the date that the withdrawal shall take effect, and submit it to the Water Bank's designated record keeper.
+A parciante who has used a deposit form to make a deposit shall make a brief written request for non-renewal or withdrawal of the water right, specifying the date that the withdrawal shall take effect, and submit it to the Water Bank's designated record keeper.
 If the written request is instead submitted to an Acequia officer who is not the designated record keeper, the officer shall forward it to the designated record keeper.
 Any initial term or automatic renewal will end as of the specified date of withdrawal.

-(2) A water right that is automatically deposited may be withdrawn in the manner described in the above paragraph or by verbal request of the parciante to use the water.
+A water right that is automatically deposited may be withdrawn in the manner described in the above paragraph or by verbal request of the parciante to use the water.
 If the parciante requests to use the water, the water right will be deemed to be withdrawn after such request followed by actual beneficial use of the water.
 Any initial term or automatic renewal will end when the withdrawal becomes effective.